-The map (left) shows, for example, the delineation of Douglas Fir seed zones in Washington State.
+The map (right) shows, for example, the delineation of Douglas Fir seed zones in Washington State.
 The Douglas Fir trees we buy from the Plant Materials Center are from Zone 412, which is actually outside of the Greenway, near Mt.
 Rainier.
 In an effort to proactively adapt to the effects of climate change, some of the plants we purchase – like Douglas Fir – were harvested in zones south of their properly designated planting zone.
 As average temperatures increase, current zoning will likely become obsolete by the time our trees are fully grown.

 So, the Plant Materials Center receives seeds from a variety of zones, then sells those plants according to the region in which they are going to be planted.
 The bare root plants we purchase are then potted up at our native plant nursery and live there for another 1-2 growing seasons.
 Mortality can occur, and losing 15% of our potted plants in the first year is not unusual.
 By the time the potted plants are transplanted into restoration sites across the Greenway, they are between 2-4 years old.
 Each plant’s success depends primarily on the quality of the planting and whether it can adjust to new soil conditions.